The effective strength of selection in random environment: Scaling limit processes

-where $X=(X(t):t\geq0)$ is the two-type Fleming-Viot process with rare selection, i.e.\ the unique strong solution to \eqref{eq:SDEX} (for $w=0$). \end{thm} Notice that, due to the \emph{iid} property of the environment, the distribution of $X^N$ does not depend on the starting time-point $g_0,$ which we have thus omitted from the notation.
+where $X=(X(t):t\geq0)$ is the two-type Fleming-Viot process with rare selection, i.e.\ the unique strong solution to \eqref{eq:SDEX} (for $w=0$) started in $X_0=x$. \end{thm} Recall that, due to the \emph{iid} property of the environment, the distribution of $X^N$ does not depend on the starting time-point $g_0=0$.

-\begin{proof} We will first prove convergence of the sequence of generators corresponding to $X^N,N\in \N$.
-Denote with $\mathcal{A}^N$ the discrete generator of $(X^N(\lfloor \rho_N^{-1}t \rfloor): t \geq 0)$.
-We calculate $\mathcal{A}^N$ conditioning on the four possible cases reflecting occurrence vs non-occurrence of selection or multiple mergers.
-To this end, starting from any generation, let $B_{\mathfrak c}$ and $B_{\mathfrak s}$ be the random variables indicating whether selection, resp.\ multiple mergers occur in the first time-step.
-By construction of the reproduction mechanism, they are independent Bernoulli random variables with success parameter $w_N$ and $\rho_N\gamma_N([0,1])$ respectively.
-For $C^2([0,1])$ functions $f:[0,1]\mapsto \R$ the generator then acts according to the rule

-The first summand corresponds to the standard neutral Wright-Fisher model without multiple mergers and, since the last expectation is bounded, the last summand vanishes as $N\to\infty$, so we only need to calculate carefully the remaining two summands:

-For the first of these two observe that, by virtue of the reproduction mechanism \eqref{eq:genrepr}, for a given initial frequency $X^N_0=x$, strength of correlation (multiple mergers) $V_1=z\in [0,1]$ and type $b\in\{0,1\}$ of the favoured parent, $NX^N_1$ is simply a Binomial random variable with parameters $N$ and $x(1-z)+z(1-b)$.